-We believe that in the confession and true repentance of our sins to Jesus, we are now seen by God as totally blameless and holy in our relationship with God.
+We believe that in the confession and true repentance of our sin to Jesus, we are now seen by God as totally justified and holy in our relationship with God.
 No longer children of wrath, by grace we have become children of God whom God sees in the same way that He sees His Son, the Lord Jesus.
-This is what the church calls “justification.”
-The community of people who believe this are “the church.”
-So while our new relationship with God is personal, it is not individual – we have been adopted into God’s family.
+The community of people who believe this are “the church”.
+So, while our new relationship with God is personal, it is not individual – we have been adopted into God’s family.
 We believe that we are to gather together in large and small settings to worship God, proclaim and celebrate the gospel, and share our lives together for His glory.

-We believe that Jesus gave His church two primary ordinances to be observed regularly: water baptism and Holy Communion.
+We believe that Jesus gave His church two primary ordinances: water baptism and Holy Communion.
 By repentance of sin and faith in Jesus, the Bible instructs us to be baptised in water by immersion as a picture of the death, burial, and resurrection of Jesus.
-Baptism is the outward demonstration of our inward change of heart; therefore we baptise confessing believers who have willingly trusted themselves to Christ.
-Holy Communion is a regular observance the church shares together as a reminder that Jesus is alone is the Saviour who died on the cross, in our place, for our sins, to bring us to God.
+Baptism is the outward demonstration of our inward change of heart; therefore, we baptise confessing believers who have willingly trusted themselves to Christ.
+Holy Communion is a regular observance the church shares together as a reminder that Jesus alone is the Saviour who died on the cross, in our place, for our sin, to bring us to God.
 The bread represents Christ’s body that was broken and the cup represents His blood that was shed for us.

 THE BAPTISM AND GIFTS OF THE HOLY SPIRIT

 We believe that every believer is indwelled and sealed by the Holy Spirit at the moment of conversion.
-Separate to this regenerating work, we believe that the baptism of the Holy Spirit (or being filled with the Holy Spirit) is a distinct and ongoing experience that is promised to believers and empowers them for Christ-exalting ministry.
+We believe that separate to this regenerating work, the baptism of the Holy Spirit (or being filled with the Holy Spirit) is a distinct and ongoing experience that is promised to 6 believers in which they are clothed with power to be witnesses for Christ.
 Additionally, we believe that believers should desire and pray for the various spiritual gifts that the Holy Spirit sovereignly distributes as He wills.
-All of the spiritual gifts as outlined in 1 Corinthians 12:8-10 are still in operation and are available to believers for the building up of the church and for the glory of God.
+All the spiritual gifts outlined throughout the New Testament are still in operation and are available to believers for the building up of the church and for the glory of God.

 THE RESTORATION OF ALL THINGS

-We believe in the personal, glorious, bodily, and imminent return of our Lord Jesus Christ in fulfilling the prophetic word.
+We believe in the personal, glorious, bodily, and imminent return of our Lord Jesus Christ in fulfilment of biblical prophecy.
 We trust in God’s promise that a day is coming when He will banish sin, sickness, death, decay, and Satan.
 Those who have rejected God will be eternally separated from Him in hell, while those who have accepted the immeasurable gift of His forgiveness will receive eternal life with Him in Heaven.
 When Jesus returns, He will usher in the New Heavens and New Earth.